Editorial: Hints Napier's $41m Aquatic Centre dream is almost dead in the water

 Emails show Jack ordered staff to compile a dossier of Facebook posts by councillors Maxine Boag, Richard McGrath and Kirsten Wise in the lead up to an earlier pool vote in December.

-And with that rise, the chance that the current works on Prebensen Dr will ever evolve into a world-class aquatic centre takes a big dive.
+And with that rise, the chance that the current works on Prebensen Drive will ever evolve into a world-class aquatic centre takes a big dive.

 History would suggest that renegades don't tend to change their votes to side with those they now see as the enemy (Jack).